DERE-ad2001/Frida-Labs/Frida 0x9/Solution/Solution.md

 At the start of the app, we come across the declaration of the native function.
 The `check_flag` function is defined in the `a0x9` library.
 This function takes no arguments and returns an integer.
 When the button is clicked, the return value from the `check_flag` method is compared with 1337.
 If they match, it decrypts the flag and displays it else, it prints 'Try again'.
 So to get the flag we should make the `check_flag` method return 1337.

-So why are we wasting time here ?
-Let's decompile the apk and analyze the `a0x9` library.
+So why are we wasting time here?
+Let's decompile the app and analyze the `a0x9` library.

 ![](C:\Users\ajind\Desktop\Frida\Frida 0x9\Images\4.png)